The changelog highlights recent product improvements we’ve made so you can easily stay up to date on what’s new.

 May 11, 2020

-We have not rendered the results from our spot market simulation for GR and TR.
+Until now, we have not rendered the results from our spot market simulation for Greece and Turkey.
 So far, it has only been part of the simulation of power flow and equilibrium price in the adjacent markets.
-In line with all the other areas, we now render spot market forecasts for GR and TR in the same manner as the rest of Europe.
-This includes, continuously updated spot market forecasts, ensemble forecasting, spread forecasts and market sensitivities.
+In line with all the other areas, we now publish spot market forecasts for Greece and Turkey in the same manner as the rest of Europe: Including continuously updated spot market forecasts, ensemble forecasts, spread forecasts, and market sensitivities.

 May 11, 2020